-All students majoring in business are required to successfully complete (with grades of "C" or better) eight business skill courses (24 credit hours) which includes the following courses or the equivalent as approved by the W. P. Carey School of Business:
+All students majoring in these business degrees are required to successfully complete (with grades of "C" or better) eight business skill courses (24 credit hours) which includes the following courses or the equivalent as approved by the W. P. Carey School of Business: